-Chronic obstructive pulmonary disease (COPD) is a chronic inflammatory lung disease that leads to obstructed airflow.
-It typically develops slowly, but it is progressive, meaning symptoms worsen overtime.
+Chronic obstructive pulmonary disease, or COPD, is an inflammatory chronic lung disease that leads to obstructed airflow.
+It typically develops slowly, but it’s progressive, meaning its symptoms worsen over time.
 It can cause coughing and difficulty breathing.

-COPD most often affects older adults and is not contagious.
-It can increasingly restrict daily activities, and is the currently the third leading cause of death in the United States.
+COPD most often affects older adults.
+COPD can become increasingly restricting on daily activities, and is currently the third leading cause of death in the United States.

 - chest tightness